University of Hawai‘i at Mānoa

 Mechanically Intelligent Structures

-Interlocking systems, compliant mechanisms, and structural interfaces for heterogeneous integration,
+Interlocking systems, compliant mechanisms, and structural interfaces for heterogeneous integration, frame assembly, panel attachment, and reusable fastening.

 Explore mechanics research